 With that understanding, let me suggest some G-rated comics for your consideration.

 Marvel comics written or edited by Stan Lee and drawn by Jack Kirby, Steve Ditko, or John Romita will be completely G-rated.
 They include Spider-man, The Avengers, Captain America, The Hulk, Iron Man, X-men, Doctor Strange, and others.
 These are old comics, written in the 1960s and 1970s.
-The individual issues are old and generally expensive to purchase, but you can buy them in either the hard bound “Marvel MasterWorks” editions or the less expensive, paperback “Marvel Epic Collection” editions.
+The individual issues are generally hard to find and expensive to purchase, but you can buy them in either the hard bound “Marvel MasterWorks” editions or the less expensive, paperback “Marvel Epic Collection” editions.

 They also have the Marvel “Essential” collections.
 They provide a lot of bang for the buck, but they are a “black-and-white” bang.
 In other words, the comics are reprinted on cheap newsprint paper without color!
 I don’t recommend this for children.
 A comic book without color is like Aunt Jemima pancakes without her syrup.
 Most children will be unimpressed.